 Bulimia nervosa is associated with periods of restrictions followed by binge episodes and compensatory behaviours such as self-induced vomiting, increased restrictions, intensive workouts, laxatives, diuretics, enemas, etc. The restriction-binge cycle needs to be on-going for at least 1 time/week for 3 months to be diagnosed.
 Bulimia nervosa can be characterized by weight loss or weight gain (often yo-yoing).

 Individuals struggling with bulimia nervosa will typically have extreme concerns with their body (weight, shape and size) and their food intake (same as anorexia nervosa).
 Individuals often struggle with body dysmorphia as well.

 A binge-eating episode is characterized by:

 Note: Purging (vomiting) can cause severe dehydration, damage to the esophagus, mouth and teeth.
 Warning signs are tooth pain, discolouration, callus or cuts of hands/knuckles and frequent use of washrooms after meals.

 Binge eating, however, is characterized by eating an excessive amount of calories (pass the point of satiety) in a short period of time and is accompanied by feeling guilt, shame and distress.
-Binge eating disorder is diagnosed when an individual has these binge eating episodes 1x/week for at least 3 months.
+Binge eating disorder is diagnosed when an individual has these binge eating episodes 1 time/week for at least 3 months.
 Many people will feel embarrassment, self-disgust, guilt, depression.
-Individuals with Binge Eating Disorder will often eat alone or in secret because of feelings of shame and guilt about their eating behaviours.
+Individuals with Binge eating disorder will often eat alone or in secret because of feelings of shame and guilt about their eating behaviours.